-While there does not appear to be any immediate threats to the species found locally in New England, the data collected through the FrogWatch program will help conservationists monitor these populations, and react to any decline rapidly.
+While there does not appear to be any immediate threats to the species found locally in New England, the data collected through the FrogWatch program will help conservationists monitor these populations and to react to any decline rapidly.

-Data collected in Rhode Island will be added to a national FrogWatch USA database (there are 30 FrogWatch USA chapters in 22 states), and will also be shared with the Rhode Island Natural History Survey.
-In 2014 alone we trained over 130 volunteers, and have been consistently recognized by the AZA as the state with the most active FrogWatchers.
+Data collected in Rhode Island will be added to a national FrogWatch USA database and will also be shared with the Rhode Island Natural History Survey.
+In 2021 alone we trained over 60 volunteers and have been consistently recognized by the AZA as the state with the most active FrogWatchers.
 Since 2008 we have trained over 700 volunteers to monitor frog and toad populations in all 5 counties in RI.

 Citizen scientist or community scientist are community volunteers from the general public who support scientific work.
 It is often done in collaboration with or under the direction of professional scientists and scientific institutions.
 Data collected by community scientists help professional scientists answer research questions about wild plant and animal populations, as well as features of the environment such as water clarity or temperature.

 Families can register as a single unit which includes 2 adults and any children in that household.
 Although we do not have a minimum age, as an after-dark activity the FrogWatch program is aimed towards adults and older children.

 FrogWatchers go outside at night at least 30 minutes after sunset but no later than 1:00am.
 The total observation period on a given night takes about 15 minutes.